Paget disease of bone

 Summarytoggle arrow icon

-Paget disease of bone (PDB, or osteitis deformans) is a slowly progressive monostotic or polyostotic skeletal disease.
-It is characterized by increased bone turnover, which causes normal lamellar bone to be replaced by weak woven bone.
-The cause of this common yet underdiagnosed skeletal disease is not known.
-It predominantly affects individuals over the age of 55 and is characterized by localized pain and bony deformities (such as bowing of long bones).
-Skeletal x-ray, bone scans, and serum alkaline phosphatase are important tests for diagnosing and monitoring the progression of PDB.
-Treatment is mainly supportive and involves the use of bisphosphonates to inhibit osteoclastic function.
+Paget disease of bone (PDB, or osteitis deformans) is a slowly progressive skeletal disease; it can be monostotic or polyostotic.
+In PDB, increased bone turnover causes normal lamellar bone to be replaced by weak woven bone.
+PDB is common but underdiagnosed, and its etiology is not known.
+PDB predominantly affects individuals over 55 years of age.
+The condition is often identified incidentally based on a finding of isolated elevated serum alkaline phosphatase (ALP) on blood tests.
+Symptomatic patients present with localized pain and bony deformities (such as bowing of long bones).
+Skeletal x-rays, bone scans, and serum ALP are important tests for diagnosing and monitoring the progression of PDB.
+Treatment is mainly supportive and involves bisphosphonate use to inhibit osteoclastic function.
+Surgical therapy may be indicated in patients with bone deformities or pathological fractures.

-Paget disease of the bone should not be confused with Paget disease of the nipple or Paget disease of the vulva, which are named after the same physician.
+PDB should not be confused with Paget disease of the breast or Paget disease of the vulva, which are named after the same physician.

 • Prevalence: second most prevalent skeletal disease after osteoporosis in individuals > 50 years of age [1]